 About Atomic Technical Institute

-ATI exists to turn Richland's unmatched nuclear and technical heritage into real careers for the next generation.
+ATI exists to turn Richland's unmatched commercial and government nuclear and technical heritage into real careers for the next generation.
 We're a licensed post-secondary trade school focused on practical, hands-on training for the high-responsibility roles our regional industries - and the nation - depend on.

 The road to ATI